 - A ball carrier is tackled or forced out of bounds in his own endzone

-- A foul is committed by the offense in their own endzone
+- The offense commits a foul in their own endzone

-When a Safety is recorded, it is worth 2 points… usually.
+When a Safety is recorded, it is worth 2 points.
 In over 99% of safeties that have ever been recorded, they have been for 2 points.
-Inherently in that statistic, there have been times when a ‘safety’ was recorded but it was not worth two points (it was only worth one point).
+Inherently in that statistic, there have been times when a ‘safety’ was recorded, but it was not worth two points (it was only worth one point).

-In both games, the point-after-touchdown kick was blocked, recovered by the defense, which then fumbled or threw the ball back into its own end zone where it was downed.
+The point-after-touchdown kick was blocked in both games, recovered by the defense, which then fumbled or threw the ball back into its own end zone where it was downed.
 The player, who started on defense, became a player on offense when he possessed the ball and went down in the opposite end zone that he would be aiming to score in.

 Do you have more questions about safeties?
 Or is there another topic you would like to see covered?
 Let us know below!